 Other currents can be more variable, dependent upon the bathymetry (shape of the lake bottom) and the wind and wave conditions.
 The location and strength of variable currents is difficult to predict, but check the National Weather Service’s Great Lakes Beach Hazard page for up-to-date warnings during the swimming season.

-- Wave height of 3 to 6 feet.
+- Wave heights reach 3 to 6 feet

 - Dangerous currents occur in many ocean and Great Lakes beach areas.